act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 name: ARIA required owned elements
 rule_type: atomic
 description: |
   This rule checks that each role has at least one of its required owned elements.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true
     failed: not satisfied
     passed: further testing needed
     inapplicable: further testing needed
 input_aspects:
   - DOM Tree
   - CSS Styling
 authors:
   - Audrey Maniez
   - Jey Nandakumar
 ---

 ## Applicability

-This rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) that has [WAI-ARIA required owned elements](https://www.w3.org/TR/wai-aria/#mustContain), except when the owned element has an implicit semantic role that is identical to its explicit semantic role.
+The rule applies to any HTML or SVG element that is [included in the accessibility tree](#included-in-the-accessibility-tree) and has a [semantic role](#semantic-role) that has [WAI-ARIA required owned elements](https://www.w3.org/TR/wai-aria/#mustContain).

 ## Expectation

-The target element [owns](#owned-by) at least one instance of one of its [WAI-ARIA required owned element](https://www.w3.org/TR/wai-aria-1.1/#mustContain).
+The target element either [owns](#owned-by) at least one instance of one of its [WAI-ARIA required owned element](https://www.w3.org/TR/wai-aria-1.1/#mustContain) or has `aria-busy` attribute set to `true`.

-**Note:**
-- When a widget is missing required owned elements due to script execution or loading, authors [MUST]((w3.org/TR/wai-aria-1.1/#mustContain)) mark a containing element with `aria-busy` equal to `true`.

 ## Assumptions

-Attributes that start with `aria-` are used to set some state or property that should be picked up by assistive technologies.
-If any `aria-` attributes are not used for that purpose, the results of this rule may be incorrect.
+Attributes that start with `aria-*` are used to set either [state](https://www.w3.org/WAI/PF/aria-1.1/terms#def_state) or [property](https://www.w3.org/WAI/PF/aria-1.1/terms#def_property) that should be picked up by assistive technologies.
+If any `aria-*` attributes are not used for that purpose, the results of this rule may be incorrect.

 ## Accessibility Support